Shopify/remote-dom/README.md

 ## Examples

 - [Getting started](./examples/getting-started/), where we show the most basic usage of Remote DOM in order to synchronize the text content of an element between a main page and an `<iframe>`.
+Run `pnpm example:getting-started` to see this example in your browser.
 - [Custom elements](./examples/custom-elements/), where we extend the first example to allow the sandboxed environment to render custom button element.
+Run `pnpm example:custom-elements` to see this example in your browser.
-- [“The kitchen sink”](./examples/kitchen-sink/), where we show off a more fully-featured implementation of Remote DOM.
+- [The “kitchen sink”](./examples/kitchen-sink/), where we show off a more fully-featured implementation of Remote DOM.
 This includes custom elements with properties, events, and methods, and the ability to sandbox UI in a web worker.
 The same sandboxed example is implemented in “vanilla” JavaScript, [htm](https://github.com/developit/htm), [Preact](https://preactjs.com), [React](https://react.dev), [Svelte](https://svelte.dev), and [Vue](https://vuejs.org).
+Run `pnpm example:kitchen-sink` to see this example in your browser.

 ## Building a project with Remote DOM